 Use your international credit history to apply for a loan to fund your studies in the U.S. with MPOWER Financing.

 The entire application process generally takes two to 10 weeks, depending on how long it takes you to upload the required documents and for MPOWER and your school to verify the information.
 If you’re approved and accept the loan, your loan amount will be sent directly to your school.

 Unlike MPOWER, Prodigy Finance solely focuses on graduate students who are attending top-ranked schools.
-To qualify, you’ll need to be from one of the supported countries, attending one of the approved schools (there are over 900 worldwide) and seeking a degree in:
+To qualify for an international student loan with no cosigner, you’ll need to be from one of the supported countries, attending one of the approved schools (there are over 900 worldwide) and seeking a degree in:

 Science, technology, engineering or mathematics (STEM) fields

 Health sciences, including dentistry, nursing and public health